 Possible Treatments: Your dog will need to undergo a series of blood tests to verify that she’s dealing with a hormonal imbalance and determine its root cause.
 From there, your veterinarian may prescribe a hormone replacement medication that your mutt will need to take on a regular basis.

 The Problem: Dogs with spinal issues may have reduced sensitivity in their affected areas, which can, in turn, lead to incontinence.
 Some of the more common spinal issues — like degenerative myelopathy (DM) — are common in certain breeds.

 Unfortunately, it’s not unusual for dogs with spinal issues to have fecal incontinence as well.
 You may notice weakness in your furry friend, or pain localized around the spine.
 Your dog may be less mobile and act more lethargic as a result of this condition.

-Possible Treatments: Spinal problems are often diagnosed through a series of spinal X-rays and an examination of your dog’s medical history.
+Possible Treatments: Spinal problems are often diagnosed through various imaging techniques, such as MRIs or X-rays, and an examination of your dog’s medical history.
 Unfortunately, incontinence is often associated with the later stages of spinal issues.
 There isn’t a treatment for all spinal issues, but your veterinarian can help point your pooch to physical therapy and enact other lifestyle changes to help your canine companion feel as comfortable as possible.

 4. Bladder Stones

 The Problem: Bladder stones are painful build-ups of minerals that reside in the bladder.
 Dogs with bladder stones may be seen straining to urinate or have blood in the urine.
 This condition can be potentially life-threatening if your dog’s urine is blocked, so it’s essential to head to your local animal hospital as soon as you suspect that this may be the issue (plus, it’ll likely be crazy painful for her).